On-line Te Reo Māori Dictionary

 So that something can happen for someone else - kia

-From Wellington, but my family and I are staying here.
+From Westport, but my family and I are staying here.

 Conjunctions - but - engari